 Client Employment – Z Visa

-If none of those options work, you could ask your Chinese client to sponsor you for a Z employment visa, but that would limit you to that one client.
+If none of those options works, you could ask your Chinese client to sponsor you for a Z employment visa, but that would limit you to that one client.

-What are the requirements to apply for a China work permits?
+What are the requirements to apply for a China work permit?

 As you might suspect, no matter which visa you are applying for there are numerous requirements.
 Here are the requirements for the Z employment visa: